praveen-bandla/USpopulationgrowth/README.md

 [Source](https://seer.cancer.gov/popdata/popdic.html)

-What I ended up using was a Cloud-based IDE, namely Google Colab, where things ran faster.
+What I ended up using was Google Colab with the free standard GPUs, where things ran faster.
 There were also difficulties I encountered while trying to install the GeoPandas library locally (see below)

 ----